Create some holiday magic in the time of COVID and spark family memories your kids will cherish.

 The Oregon Zoo’s holiday tradition of more than 1.5 million colored lights will be back on November 22 with a new drive-through experience.
 All tickets must be purchased in advance.
 Tickets are available online seven days in advance.
-Check the Oregon Zoo website for details on the walk-through nights after the “freeze” has been lifted.

 The Sunshine Division’s Winter Wonderland, “the largest holiday light show west of the Mississippi,” will return on November 27.
 Visitors can expect to see more than 250 different light displays spanning the length of Portland International Raceway from the comfort of their own cars.